-For more on making good arguments and identifying bad ones, download the eBook Five Steps to Making Convincing Arguments.
+For more on making good arguments and identifying bad ones fill out the form below.

 Any time you're trying to communicate a message, you're essentially making an argument.
 The holiday season can especially be a time we find ourselves in many different arguments.
 Sometimes simple discussions about what football team to cheer for, or maybe more contentious one like whether or not a new cultural trend is good or bad for society.